gmrock/gmrock.github.io/_posts/2022-12-19-Home-Automation.md

 <br/>

 ##### `telegram`:
 I have developed a telegram bot that is running on _`MasterRaspberryPi`_.
-This bot is used to get commands from end user over telegram app and based on the command control the associated applications.
-The notifications, are also sent to end users as telegram messages.
+The bot is listening for commands from authenticated end users.
+These users use the telegram app to send the commands.
+Based on the command received, my code will perform the necessary steps.
+Telegram bot is also used as notification system to provide up to date notifications.
 For example - whenever any door is opened/closed, siren started etc.

 <br/>